 - Shone a spotlight on his height/appearance, something that hadn’t even crossed my mind (until then)

 - Revealed his negative feelings about his height and (self-perceived) level of attractiveness

-Let’s go back just a moment, rewrite history and replace “I didn’t think I would be tall enough for you” ➡ with➡ “I may be only 5’10”, but Julie, don’t worry about wearing your stilettos around me — you look hot in everything!” 💃
+Let’s go back just a moment, rewrite history and replace “Are you sure I’m tall enough for you?” ➡ with ➡ “I may be only 5’10”, but Julie, keep wearing your kitten heels!” 💃

 Here’s another real-life interaction to further make my point, this time from C. via a dating app:

 “Hi Julie, I saw your profile and realized we should match.
 I’m tall, inquisitive and cheeky, and you are beautiful” … and then… “Oh damn, read your profile again and I have a 6yo son.
 But, you should give it a chance.
 It’s kinda the deal: guys with their heads on straight in their 30s are likely to have a kid.
 I’m on top of my shit and that ex drama is way in the past.
 And my son has a mom, doesn’t need another one.” 👏👏👏 Nailed it.

 Guess what?
 C. and I went out a couple times.
 It didn’t work out, but I loved his outlook; C. owned his fatherhood situation and had no insecurities about it.
 (In case it wasn’t obvious, my dating app profile notes my preference for childless suitors.)